geofflane/tzone2/README.md

 # tzone

-FIXME
+APIs and interface to do time zone conversions.

+A learning project using Clojure, Pedestal, Datomic, and Angular.js (with Clojurescript)

 ## Getting Started

+1. Start datomic transactor `datomic-transactor <path to properties>`
-1. Start the application: `lein run-dev` \*
+2. Start the application: `lein run-dev` \*
-2. Go to [localhost:8080](http://localhost:8080/) to see: `Hello World!`
+3. Go to [localhost:8080](http://localhost:8080/) to see: `Hello World!`
-3. Read your app's source code at src/tzone/service.clj.
+4. Read your app's source code at src/tzone/service.clj.
 Explore the docs of functions that define routes and responses.
-4. Run your app's tests with `lein test`.
+5. Run your app's tests with `lein test`.
 Read the tests at test/tzone/service_test.clj.
-5. Learn more!
+6. Learn more!
 See the [Links section below](#links).

 \* `lein run-dev` automatically detects code changes.
 Alternatively, you can run in production mode with `lein run`.